-Cruz’s understanding of the local farmworkers, most having recently arrived to the United States, gives him an advantage when conducting the Farmworkers Health and Safety Education Program training session throughout Wayne County, North Carolina, an area of primarily tobacco crops.
-According to the U.S. Department of Labor, North Carolina ranks sixth in the nation in the number of migrant farmworkers, and has the most workers under H-2A status.
+Cruz’s understanding of the local farmworkers, most having recently arrived in the United States, gives him an advantage when conducting the Farmworkers Health and Safety Education Program training session throughout Wayne County, North Carolina, an area of primarily tobacco crops.
+According to the U.S. Department of Labor, North Carolina ranks sixth in the nation in the number of migrant farmworkers and has the most workers under H-2A status.

 This program, funded via a grant from Philip Morris, concentrates on sicknesses like Green Tobacco Sickness, a nicotine-based poisoning common with plant handlers, heat stress as well as pesticide safety in accordance with the national Agricultural Worker Protection Standard (WPS).

-“Our goal is to educate and assist farm workers and their families.
+“Our goal is to educate and assist farmworkers and their families.
 That includes education within the community,” Cruz said.
 “Very often, workers are unaware of the issues because of language barriers or transportation issues, or they just don’t have the knowledge.”

 Cruz said part of the NCSU program is going out to the area farms to educate farmworkers.
 As the top tobacco-producing state in the United States, North Carolina is home to nearly 150,000 farmworkers and their families.
 A quarter percentage of them have reported job-related injuries during their lifetime.